ddemott/chess/README.md

    b.
 GIT (command line)
    c.
 Java (The latest version)
 2) Make a directory for the source code
+3) Execute your GIT shell
-3) Go into that directory you made
+4) CD into the directory you made using git shell
 4) Type 'git clone https://github.com/ddemott/chess' without the single quotes.
 This should pull the code down
 5) Type 'mvn clean install'
 6) Type 'cd target'